Birds, Traffic, Machines

 "Dawn Birds, Light Traffic, Melodic Machines"

-Among the soundscapes rescued were three recorded by John Barber.
+Three soundscapes recorded by John Barber.
 One in Dubai, UAE.
 Another, recorded in Vancouver, Washington.
 And a third, recorded in Victoria, British Columbia, Canada.
-Barber wove these soundscapes into a single sonic tapestry where the narrative is based on mechanical and environmental sounds, rather than human dialogue.
+Barber weaves these soundscapes into a single sonic tapestry where the narrative is based on mechanical and environmental sounds, rather than human dialogue.

 Production